jilanbshk/S3_Sanity_Check/README.md

 ##Purpose

-- When everything falls apart `s3sanity` helps you confirm that given bucket is not publicly accessible.
+- `s3sanity` helps you confirm that given bucket is not publicly accessible.
 - Helps you find readable bucket on Amazon-S3 (for fun).

 ## How it works